 The ground at Harry’s feet cracked open and a stream of white dust flew into the cauldron.
 Orange sparks exploded off the surface, then it turned a poisonous blue so bright it seared Harry’s eyes.

 ‘Flesh of the servant.’
 Bertha’s voice trembled.
 ‘Willingly sacrificed, you will revive your master.’
-She produced a gleaming silver knife from in her robes and placed her left hand on the edge of the cauldron.
-‘Sacrifices have to be made,’ she breathed, then brought the blade down on her wrist.
+She produced a gleaming silver knife from her robes, placing her left hand on the edge of the cauldron.
+‘Sacrifices have to be made,’ she breathed, and brought the blade down on her wrist.

-Blood spurted and Bertha screamed.
-Her half-severed hand hung over the potion.
+Blood spurted.
+Bertha screamed, her half-severed hand hanging over the potion.
 Harry held his breath.
 Bertha let out a strangled sob and hacked her hand free.
 It splashed into the cauldron and the liquid rippled a raging red.

 Now’s my chance.
-I just need to get my wand back, then I can overpower her.
+I just need to get my wand back so I can overpower her.
 Voldemort’s just a wraith.